2,458 texts in Legends of the Jews (Ginzberg)

 Your father has died, leaving no sons.
 Now, under the laws of inheritance, you and your sisters are facing a grim future: no land, no security, no real place in the community.
 What...

 Sometimes, it's not who you expect.
-In the story of the Israelites wandering in the desert, fresh from their Exodus from Egypt, we often focus on the big figures: Moses, Aaron, the...
+In the story of the Israelites wandering in the desert, fresh from their Exodus from Egypt, readers often focus on the big figures: Moses, Aaron...

-That's the story of the daughters of Zelophehad, and it's a tale that resonates even today.
+Legends of the Jews turns to Death of Zelophehad of Moses.
 These weren't just any women; they were on a mission.
-Their father, Zelophehad, had died...
+Their father, Zelophehad, had died without sons, and they were dete...

 These weren't just any women.
 The youngest was already forty!
 Now, forty might not seem old to us, but in the ancient world, that was definitely past the prime age for marriage.
 Ac...

-We often picture him receiving the Torah, parting the Red Sea... but what about the everyday leadership challenges?
-Well, one fascinating story in Legends of the Jews, drawn from v...
+The familiar picture has him receiving the Torah, parting the Red Sea.. but what about the everyday leadership challenges?
+Well, one fascinating story in Legends of the Jews, drawn...